Helio-Health-Group/store-locator/README.md

 collection and called with the `http://localhost:3000/api/stores` endpoint.
 Again, you are free to modify this service as needed, but please take note of your changes, so they can be accounted for in the review.

 To install go to the root of the backend and run `npm install`.
-After installation is complete you should be able to run the service.
+After installation is complete, you should be able to run the service.
-To run, put the attached .env file in the root of the backend and run `npm start` from the backend root.
+To run, put the attached .env file in the root of the backend and run `npm start` from the backend root, or add the env variables to your system/user/run environment.

-Note: the .env file contains the 3 env variables needed to run the example app.
+Note: the .env file contains the 2 env variables needed to run the backend app.
 If you do not have it let the Helio contact know!

 ### Frontend